Chalga

-Chalga (чалга; often referred to as pop-folk or ethno-pop) is a genre of Bulgarian pop music.
-Chalga is a folk-inspired dance music genre, with a blend of Traditional Bulgarian music along with influences from Greek, Serbian, Turkish, Gypsy and Arabic music.
+Chalga (чалга), often referred to as pop-folk or ethno-pop, is a genre of Bulgarian pop music.
+Chalga is a folk-inspired dance music genre, with a blend of traditional Bulgarian music along with influences from Greek, Serbian, Turkish, Romani and Arabic music.
 It is heavily associated with the Bulgarian Romani ethnic minority.
 It is the most popular form of music in Bulgaria.

 Etymology

 The name Chalga is derived from the Turkish word Çalgı, meaning "musical instrument".

 History

 Although it originated in parallel with ex-Yugoslav turbofolk in the 1960s and 70s, contemporary Chalga music first emerged in 1989 after the collapse of the communist regime of Bulgaria, which persecuted musicians who played western or western influenced-styles.
 The political freedom that came with the fall of the Iron Curtain thus enabled Chalga to emerge and enjoy commercial success as a genre.
 Many conservative-minded figures in Bulgaria have criticized Chalga for its lyrical themes, often revolving around sexual liberation, youth culture, and glorification of wealth and capitalism, which critics considered morally corrupt.
 However, in the modern day, most Bulgarians have embraced Chlaga due to its liberal attitudes and alternative subculture, viewing it as an important piece of modern Bulgarian culture.

 Throughout the Balkans, folk traditions have seen a process of modernization.
 Chalga has similarities with Greek Laiko and Turkish Arabesque music, a style with similar pop elements, incorporating Turkish music elements and lyrics, mixed with Arab influences due to religious and cultural similarities to between Turkey and the Arab world.